Pole-Engineering/Wireless-ADXL/README.md

 # Wireless ADXL for Klipper

 ## This is the public release of my wireless ADXL project developed for Klipper resonance testing.
 I originally built this as a commercial product but due to budget restrictions I could not move it into production.
-Instead of shelving it, I decided to release everything as open source so the community can benefit from it.
+Instead of shelving it, I decided to release everything here so the community can benefit from it.
-The full project is now available open sourced.
+The full projects source is now fully available.
 Hardware, firmware and host-side tools are included.
-Anyone is free to use, modify and build on top of it.

 ## If you find the project useful and want to support future work, you can donate here: